 (h) during the first 60 days of a unit outage or a planned security system outage, at least 4 days off in each successive (nonrolling) 15-day period for individuals specified in 10 CFR 26.4(a)(5) (i.e., security personnel)

+(i) a maximum weekly average of 54 hours, calculated using an averaging period of up to six (6) weeks, which advances by 7 consecutive calendar days at the finish of every averaging period.

 4. The report shall contain a summary that shows the distribution of waiver use among the individuals within each category of individuals identified in 10 CFR 26.4(a).